 - Hand sanitiser stations are placed in locations around our sites and we encourage residents and staff to use the gels as frequently as possible.

-- Our managers are being provided with daily updates on COVID-19 and have direct access to an infection control clinical expert.
+- Our managers are being provided with regular updates on COVID-19 and have direct access to an infection control clinical expert.

-- We have a pandemic management plan that will be activated if required.
+- Our outbreak management plan will be activated if required.